LowPolyCount/UI-Power-Tools/README.md

 # FAQ

 ### Can I use MVVM with UICS?
-Yes!
+Yes.
 UICS doesn't specify how you set the visual elements of your widgets so you can use MVVM, blueprint, or some other method.

 ### Who made this?
 This was created by [Joel Gonzales | "LowPolyCount"](https://www.lowpolycount.com)